 How does Naasautit operate?

 Naasautit: Inuit Health Statistics is a national web-based service, dedicated to building the capacity of communities to use statistics to participate in health planning and governance.
 This partnership is guided by principles based on the concepts of Qaujimajangit or Inuit Knowledge.
-A small office in Ottawa within ITK’s Inuit Knowledge Centre is responsible for administration, project development, contracts, and developing skills for tasks in publishing the statistics by the regions.
+ITK’s Inuit Qaujisarvingat is responsible for administration, project development, contracts, and developing skills for tasks in publishing the statistics by the regions.
 Overhead costs are kept to a minimum by operating in conjunction with ITK’s other information services.

 What capacity development is taking place?

 Health Data Analysts in each of the four land claim organizations worked on Naasautit until June 2010.
 The Analysts gained skills to assess data quality and present them in an appropriate form.
 Analysts attended workshops with Statistics Canada and the Public Health Agency of Canada Skills Online to gain basic concepts and language to work with population health statistics.
 They also had access to consultants and mentors who are statistics experts and epidemiologists with federal, provincial and territorial departments.